-Students regularly enrolled in an Omaha Public School and who desire to obtain credit by enrolling in an outside agency must have the written permission of the principal.
-In addition, the outside agency must be accredited by the State Department of Education, the course must be taught by a certified teacher, the course contact hours are to be comparable to Omaha Public Schools summer school courses, and the materials used should be high school level.
+Students regularly enrolled in an Omaha Public School, and those who desire to obtain credit by enrolling in an outside agency must have the written permission of the principal.
+In addition, the outside agency must be an Omaha Public Schools' approved program, accredited by the State Department of Education, a certified teacher must teach the course, the course contact hours are to be comparable to Omaha Public Schools summer school courses, and the materials used should be high school level.
 Credit cannot be given for a course where the student has already received credit.
+Additional information can be found in Board Policy 6213.

-Students transferring into an Omaha Public School will be held accountable for meeting the Omaha Public Schools graduation requirements approved by the Board of Education.
+Students transferring into an Omaha Public School will be held accountable for meeting the graduation requirements approved by the Board of Education.